1274: Pope Gregory X confirmed a bull issued in 1272 banning charges of blood ritual.

 1892: The business session of the third annual Central Conference of American Rabbis is scheduled to open at ten o’clock this morning.
 Reports will be present on conversion and cremation of the dead.

-1892: Rabbi Kaufmann Kohler will read a paper entitled “Is Reformed Judaism Destructive or Constructive?” at the evening session of the Conference of American Rabbis.
+1892: Rabbi Kaufmann Kohler is scheduled to read a paper entitled “Is Reformed Judaism Destructive or Constructive?” at the evening session of the Conference of American Rabbis.

 1893: “Coaxing Immigration published today described the efforts of the Canadian government to recruit people from the western United States to settle in the Northwest Territories and Prairie Provinces.
 Including Russian Jews from Chicago some of whom the government of Calgary feels are unfit because they “know nothing about agriculture.”